craftcms/docs/docs/5.x/install.md

 ### Why DDEV?

 DDEV is our recommended development environment because it isolates software required to run Craft from your local machine—and from your other projects.
-Each of your sites can be spun up with its own database and PHP version, without the need to manage or switch between specific software packages
+Each of your sites can be spun up with its own database and PHP version, without the need to manage or switch between specific software packages.

 The environment for each project is [defined as YAML files](https://ddev.readthedocs.io/en/stable/users/configuration/config/), meaning `ddev start` is usually the only thing required to start working on a project on a new machine—or with a collaborator.